Manufacture

 Loreto Tumbes Ucayali Madre de Dios Puno Tacna Moquegua Arequipa Apurimac Cusco Ica Amazonas Junin Ayacucho San Martin Ancash Lima Callao Piura Lambayeque Huanuco Cajamarca La Libertad Huancavelica Pasco

-The Regional Growth Diagnostic Sheets employ a methodology based on the studies by Hausmann et al. (2005) and Hausmann, Klinger and Wagner (2008) in their original version on economic growth, later extended by Lanchovichina y Lundstrom (2009) to analyze inclusive growth.
+The Regional Growth Diagnostic Sheets use a methodology based on the studies by Hausmann et al. (2005) and Hausmann, Klinger and Wagner (2008) in their original version on economic growth, later extended by Lanchovichina y Lundstrom (2009) to analyze inclusive growth.

 07. Sectoral Research Studies